 M. Night Shyamalan is a peculiar subject in contemporary cinema.
 He helms his films most of the times, controlling writing, direction, and production, while often relying on the help of recurring collaborators.
 He devised his own recognizable style, and he has been showing interests in different genres with developing fascination for the psychological and the spiritual.

 Interestingly, Shyamalan’s career is one of highs and lows.
 The box office has usually proved the director right on his path, but popular criticism seems to think otherwise1.
-Most of his efforts, especially the ones where he tries to approach new material (e.g., The Happening and After Earth2), have been panned by critics.
+Most of his efforts, especially the ones where he tries to approach new material (e.g., The Happening and After Earth), have been panned by critics2.

 Glass (M. Night Shyamalan, 2019)